mitranim/xhttp/readme.md

 ## API (Secondary)

-Internal utils used to implement `Xhr`.
+Internal utils used to implement `Xhttp` and `Xhr`.
 Convenient if you want to assemble a slightly different version:

 ```js
 const {xhrInitParams, xhrOpen, xhrSendHeaders, xhrSendBody} = require('xhttp')